sudheerj/reactjs-interview-questions/README.md

      ```

-     You not use state in functional components because it was only supported in class components.
-But over the years hooks have been implemented in functional component which enable to use state in functional component too.
+     You didn't use state in functional components because it was only supported in class components.
+But over the years hooks have been implemented in functional components which enables to use state too.

-     The `useState()` hook can used to implement state in funcitonal component.
+     The `useState()` hook can used to implement state in functional components.
 It returns an array with two items: the first item is current state and the next one is a function (setState) that updates the value of the current state.

      Let's see an example to demonstrate the state in functional components,